scipy-conference/scipy_proceedings/papers/nathan_jacobi_ivan_mo_albert_you/paper.rst

 =======================================

 Following the generation of temporally aligned word embedding, they can be used for semantic shift analysis.
-Machine learning algorithms can easily recognize patterns between past and present semantic shifts, but for our purposes, the problem becomes determining which patterns are indicative of the disease outbreak that was ongoing during the initial Scott County HIV outbreak.
-Our initial solution involves determining patterns within medical related terms, as those words are semantically linked to a medical emergency such as this outbreak.
 Using the word embedding vectors generated for each temporal bucket, a new data set was created to use for determining semantic shift patterns.
-All 18 temporal observations of each word were included in this data set, however rather than using the embedding for each word for each temporal bucket, the change in the embeddings between each consecutive bucket was used instead, subtracting the first temporal bucket's embedding from the second.
+All 18 temporal observations of each word were included in this data set, however rather than using the embedding for each word from each temporal bucket, the change in the embeddings between each consecutive bucket was used instead, subtracting the first temporal bucket's embedding from the second.
-The reasoning for this was so that in analysis of future corpora, shifts in terms rather than solely their location can be studied to look for trends.
+The reasoning for this was so that in analysis of future corpora, shifts in terms—rather than solely their location in the embedding space—can be studied to look for trends.
-Additionally, a ten dimensional representation of vector for the initial and next time period were listed as features, so position in the embedding space kept significance.
+In addition to the the change in the 100 dimensioned vector, the initial and final positions
 This yielded each word having 17 observations and 120 features: {d_vec0 … d_vec99, v_init_0 … v_init_9, v_fin_0 … v_fin_9}.

 Using these data, two machine learning alogrithms were performed: unsupervised k-means clustering, and a supervised neural network.